When discussing CDL we need to define some common terms.

 - Transaction: A Corda transaction, the mechanism by which the Ledger state is changed.

-Many views in CMN show representation of a Corda State.
-For the latest version of CMN we have standardised the representation of a Corda State across all the various views.
+Many views in CDL show representation of a Corda State.
+For the latest version of CDL we have standardised the representation of a Corda State across all the various views.
 The base representation of a Corda State is as follows:

 - State Class and Status